-4 Hacks to Create Fake Freckles Like a ProMarch 20, 2018
+5 Hacks to Create Fake Freckles Like a ProMarch 23, 2023

 Don’t Powder Until Your Faux Freckles Are Done

-Place Them Where the Sun Shines
+Place Them Where the Sun Hits Your Face

 Use Various Shades

 Spickard also recommends using varied colors when faux freckling.
-“Naturally occurring freckles come in an array of colors so you need to mimic that when you’re creating freckles on your own face or you’ll end up looking like a cartoon doll,” he says.
-To achieve this, select shades that are seven to nine shades darker than your natural skin tone.
+“Naturally occurring freckles come in an array of colors, so you need to mimic that when you’re creating freckles on your own face or you’ll end up looking like a cartoon doll,” he says.
+To achieve this natural look, select shades that are seven to nine shades darker than your skin tone.
 Spickard loves the L’Oréal Paris Brow Definer Mechanical Pencil for this.

-Set With Intense Spray & Powder
+Set With Spray and Powder

 In order to ensure your freckles won’t budge all day, make sure to set them with a spray and powder.
-“You want to use a translucent setting powder to set your freckles into place with your foundation,” says Spickard, “and follow that up with an intense setting spray on top of that powder to really create a barrier and protect the freckles you’ve spent so much time creating!”
-Our fav spray to finalize your faux-freckle look?
+“You want to use a translucent setting powder to set your freckles into place with your foundation,” says Spickard, “and follow that up with an intense setting spray on top of that powder to really create a barrier and protect the freckles you’ve spent so much time creating.”
+Our fave spray to finalize your faux-freckle look?
 The Urban Decay All Nighter Setting Spray.